JLMadsen/GeoTrace/README.md

 * Fix random crashes.
 * Better design / styling.
 * Interactive map.
-* Make short paths easier to see
+* Make short paths easier to see.

-  * Either with interactive map or zooming.
+## About

+This program was made in the span of a week as one of my side projects during the summer.

+Watching the development of <a href="https://github.com/SerenityOS/serenity">SerenityOS</a> made me want to give C++ another try.